PNZ-lab/rMATS-compiler/README.md

 ## USAGE:
     python /path/to/this/script /full/path/to/rmats/directory [-out /full/path/to/output/directory] [-simple] [-PSI FLOAT] [-FDR FLOAT]

+### Running script on the HPC
 You can run this script from the login node on the HPC.
-Just load pandas first:
+Just load pandas first.
+Exactly how this is done can change with the dynamic data structure on the HPC.
+As of 2025-05-21, this command works:

+    module load SciPy-bundle/2024.05-gfbf-2024a

+For a more generic, long-term solution.
+See a list of available python modules with:

+    module spider pandas

+Then get more info on one of the listed options, e.g.:

+    module spider pandas/2.2.2

+Then load an option from the resulting list, e.g.:

-    module load pandas
+    module load SciPy-bundle/2024.05-gfbf-2024a